 I always have mixed feelings about the dessert.
 Most of the time it means that it is the last dish and an ending to a lovely dinner.
 But the indulgence of a dessert is always so satisfying.
 And that is what exactly describes this strawberry, almond and fennel dessert with vanilla foam and strawberry coulis.

 My cup of tea

-They asked us if we wanted a cup of coffee or tea after our dinner.
+They asked us if we wanted a cup of coffee or tea after dinner.
 And although this were the most expensive cups of coffee and tea we ever had, we were glad we said yes (yes star restaurants I know haha).
 The tea was a lovely infusion of flowers and herbs and it came with an amazing sweet tasting.
 Everything except for the stones under the starfishes was edible, even the ‘sand’ under the shells.
 The black shells were bonbons, the white shells were filled with goats cheese and fruit, the beach balls were filled with mousse and the coral was filled with a coulis.

 The star of the show

 The freshness from the ‘pure sea’ comes back in every dish and we were very pleased to taste so many different vegetables and herbs.
 Dining in a star restaurant is no everyday activity but it’s sure a wonderful experience.
-The plating, textures, flavors, music, tableware and even the uniforms of the staff left a good impression.
-Although we thought they might had a bit of a laugh with us, two ladies from the countryside.
+The plating, textures, flavors, music, tableware, and even the uniforms of the staff left a good impression.
+Although we thought they might have had a bit of a laugh with us, two ladies from the countryside.

 Are there any other places or special dishes that I need to discover?
 Let me know in the comments and I will be happy to find out!